The Courage to Do It Anyway

 It wasn’t really until I finished grad school at 26, landed a steady job, and started building a life that things began to shift.
 By age 30, I was married, a father, working at a Fortune 50 company, and had paid off some debt.

 We were beginning to find our footing, and with it, a little more confidence.
-Over time, those results built up—and so did my trust in myself.
+Over time, those results built up—and so did trust in myself.

 I realized that when I took the time to research something, look at the data, and make a decision, it usually turned out to be the right one.
 Eventually, I reached a point where I welcomed pushback.
 If you had a different perspective or data that challenged my view, bring it on.
 But if not, I moved forward, doing what I believed was right.